miroesli/seng440project/README.md

-# Seng440 project
+# svdarm

-A project on Singular Value Decomposition (SVD) and optimizing its performance on an arm machine.
+A Seng440 project on Singular Value Decomposition (SVD) and optimizing its performance on an arm machine.

 ## Requirements